rockthejvm/rockthejvm-site/src/content/articles/idiomatic-error-handling-in-scala.md

 However, this straightforward approach is rarely the recommended one, for a few big reasons:

-- the structure is cumbersome and hard to read, particularly if the attempted code or the exception-handling code becomes big
+- The structure is cumbersome and hard to read, particularly if the attempted code or the exception-handling code becomes big
-- nesting such structures (even at level 2) become exponentially harder to debug and understand
+- Nesting such structures (even at level 2) become exponentially harder to debug and understand
-- for pure functional programmers, the `finally` part doing things outside of value computations might cause a small aneurysm
+- For pure functional programmers, the `finally` part doing things outside of value computations might cause a small aneurysm

 ## 2. Let's `Try` Better